 - use resources only for authorized purposes;

 - protect your username and system from unauthorized use.
+Do not share your password with anyone.
 You are responsible for all activities on your username;

 - access only information that is your own, that is publicly available, or to which you have been given authorized access;

 - use only legal versions of copyrighted software in compliance with vendor license requirements;